| 2000 |

 | 2010 |

-p140Cap/SRCIN1 immobilizes E-cadherin at the cell membrane and inhibits EGFR and Erk1/2 signaling, blocking scatter and proliferation of cancer cells; this E-cadherin/EGFR cross-talk regulation is dependent on Src kinase inhibition.
-Additionally, p140Cap impairs Erk1/2 phosphorylation independently of Src by affecting Ras activity downstream of EGFR. |
+p140Cap immobilizes E-cadherin at the cell membrane and inhibits EGFR and Erk1/2 signaling, blocking scatter and proliferation of cancer cells. p140Cap-dependent regulation of E-cadherin/EGFR cross-talk and cell motility is due to inhibition of Src kinase.
+Additionally, p140Cap impairs Erk1/2 phosphorylation by affecting Ras activity downstream of EGFR, independent of Src activity restoration. |

 Oncogene |